LukeAWeaver/OpenMPI-Detect-Image-Similarity/README.md

 # OpenMPI-Detect-Image-Similarity
-Detects which images are most similar by calculating the RGB differences in the pixel values.
-Using OpenMPI I can split the work concurrently to other cores, minimizing computation time.

-# OpenMPI-Detect-Image-Similarity
 OpenMPI Image Similarity Detector is a C++ program that compares images and outputs a percentage indicating how similiar the selected images are to eachother.

 # How does it work?